vekio/cloud-server/README.md

 ###### Traefik
 As point 2 indicates I use digital ocean as dns provider.

-Create a .env inside traefik folder and complete:
+Complete .env inside traefik folder.

-    # domain.tld
-    DOMAIN_TLD=
-    # provider api access key
-    DO_TOKEN=
-    # user for auth
-    USER=alberto
-    # password for auth, use htpasswd to generate it
-    PASSWORD=
-    # path to your traefik folder
-    DATA=

 You must asure acme.json file has 600 permissions, `chmod 600 acme.json`.
+And put <YOUR EMAIL> on treafik.yml -> certificatesResolvers.